rupshabagchi/shrimp/README.md

 ## <a name="goal"/> Goal of the app

-The goal is to classify pictures of common mushrooms with a web application.
+The goal of the app is to classify pictures of common mushrooms with a web application.

 ## <a name="modelrun"/> To run model